spencejs/Paged-Post-Slider/README.md

 *   Provides an optional stylesheet for (very) basic styling of the slider navigation.
 *   Degrades gracefully.
 If the plugin is missing or uninstalled, posts will behave exactly like normal multi-page posts.

+### Demo:

+See a [demo](http://codecarpenter.com/freebie/wordpress-plugin-paged-post-slider/paged-post-slider-demo/) of the slider in action.

 ## Installation

 1. Upload the 'paged-post-slider' directory to the `/wp-content/plugins/` directory